usememos/dotcom/content/docs/install/upgrade.md

 4. Finally, start Memos by following the steps outlined in the [Docker Run](/docs/install/container-install#docker-run) section.
 Your upgraded Memos instance will now be up and running with the latest enhancements and features.

-## Automatic Updates
+## Automatic Upgrades

-Memos can be automatically updated by [Watchtower](https://github.com/containrrr/watchtower).
+Memos can be automatically upgraded by [Watchtower](https://github.com/containrrr/watchtower).

 {% admonition icon="caution" %}
 It's advised that you use a custom automatic data backup strategy in parallel to automatic updates.
 This way, you can easily roll back to a previous version if needed.

 While automatic updates usually work well, they can cause issues if you use the `latest` or even the `stable` tag, as they can receive major and minor version upgrades with database schema changes.
 {% /admonition %}

 {% admonition icon="note" %}